ANALYSIS-Argentina investors on edge as Milei decides who to put in economic hot seat

 The new economy minister will have to negotiate a new programme with the IMF "relatively quickly" to avoid entering arrears with the fund, Morgan Stanley said on Monday.
 The country has a $44 billion programme with the Washington-based lender that was agreed in early 2022 to refinance a failed 2018 loan.

-"The two sides can argue for a new start and put behind the current policies that threw the current program off track," Morgan Stanley economist Fernando Sedano wrote.
+"The two sides can argue for a new start and put behind the current policies that threw the current program off track," according to Morgan Stanley´s note.

 Massa, who only got more votes than Milei in Buenos Aires, Santiago del Estero and Formosa provinces, said on Sunday that it was Milei's responsibility to provide certainty "starting tomorrow".